qdrant/landing_page/qdrant-landing/content/documentation/concepts/vectors.md

 0.6616839  -> 0.6616211  delta 0.000062823296
 ```

-The main advantage of Float16 is that it requires half the memory of Float32, while having virtually no impact on the quality of the vector search.
+The main advantage of Float16 is that it requires half the memory of Float32, while having virtually no impact on the quality of vector search.

 To use Float16, you need to specify the datatype for vectors in the collection configuration: